 You’ll love a Cornish Rex cat for its short, silky hair that forms into waves, looking a bit like cornrows.
 It’s a medium-sized kitty, though it may appear large until you pick it up.

 The Cornish Rex has inexhaustible energy and athletic tendencies that help maintain an ideal cat weight, especially if you provide lots of activity and space.
-It’s also a people-pleaser and loves spending time with its parents-it can do anything to spend more time together.
+It’s also a people-pleaser and loves spending time with its parents.
 Plus, Cornish Rex cats are well suited for tiny homes and apartments.

 These cats could be short-changed in height, but Munchkin cat breeds are not short on intelligence and personality.
 Munchkin cats are short-limbed but can get around just the same as the longer-limbed kitties-it just might take them a few extra steps.

 Munchkin cat breeds are cute, curious, and always ‘borrowing’ small, shiny objects like jewelry and stashing them away to play with later.
 They are proficient hunters and would love to chase a catnip mouse before warming up on your lap and getting stroked with a loving hand.

 Munchkins are short-legged cats with a wedged head, rounded-tipped ears, long spines, widely-spaced walnut eyes, erect tails, and thick muscular bodies.
 They don’t grow very large and are easy to handle.